-When asked to assess the current realities facing Christians today, Fowler Laberge said, “There is, I believe, a global realignment of the Church under way.
-That realignment is in evidence not only among Presbyterians, but among Episcopalian/Anglicans and Evangelical Lutherans as well.”
-She notes that “God is drawing together those who are not ashamed of the Gospel, those who submit their lives to the authority of the Scriptures, those who understand the calling of the church to be the Great Commission and are willing to live it out at risk of their own lives.
+“There is, I believe, a global realignment of the Church under way,” LaBerge said in her partnership discussions with the Lay Committee.
+“God is drawing together those who are not ashamed of the Gospel, those who submit their lives to the authority of the Scriptures, those who understand the calling of the church to be the Great Commission and are willing to live it out at risk of their own lives.
 We are privileged not only to ‘see’ what God is doing in our generation, but also to participate in it.
 Equipping the saints for the work of God’s mission is a worthy calling.
 Partnering with others around the world who share our passion is a great joy.”
-In those efforts Fowler LaBerge serves in leadership in both the Association for Church Renewal and the newly forming ecumenical consortium of former mainline groups who share a missional DNA and evangelical faith.

 - Carmen S. Fowler called to be PLC president and executive editor